Sunflower Seed Butter Cookies are made with five simple ingredients to make a crunchy cookie with a slightly chewy center in just 15 minutes!

 - 1 cup Sunflower Seed Butter We used Sunbutter brand

-- In the mixing bowl of a stand mixer, place the Sunbutter, milk and brown sugar, and mix until smooth and creamy.
+- Place the Sunbutter, milk and brown sugar in a bowl and mix until smooth and creamy.

 - In a separate bowl, add the flour and baking soda, and blend well.

-- Add the flour to the mixing bowl, and blend on low until all ingredients are mixed.
+- Add the flour to the mixing bowl, and blend on low until all ingredients are thoroughly combined.

-- Scrape down the sides of the mixing bowl, and blend again on medium until smooth.
+- Scrape down the sides of the bowl, and blend again on medium until smooth.

 - Place the cookie sheet in the oven at 350 degrees, for 12 – 15 minutes, or until the edges of the cookies are golden brown.